Hoboken Terminal: 20th century

 At the peak of intercity rail service, five passenger terminals were operated by competing railroad companies along the Hudson Waterfront.
 Of the five, Hoboken Terminal is the only one still in active use.
 Those at Weehawken (New York Central), Pavonia (Erie Railroad), and Exchange Place (Pennsylvania Railroad) were demolished in the 1960s, while the one in Jersey City (Central Railroad of New Jersey) was partially restored and is now part of Liberty State Park.

 In October 1956, four years before its merger with the DL&W to form the Erie Lackawanna Railway, the Erie Railroad began to shift its trains from Pavonia Terminal to Hoboken.
 The final Erie trains to be moved to Hoboken, in 1959, were from the Northern Branch.
 In October 1965, on former Erie routes, there were five trains each weekday to Wanaque/Midvale on the Greenwood Lake branch, three to Nyack on the Northern Branch, three to Waldwick via the Newark Branch, two to Essex Fells on its Caldwell Branch, two to Carlton Hill on the former Erie Main Line, and one to Newton on the Sussex Branch.
 All those trains were dropped in 1966.

 Ferry service from the terminal to lower Manhattan ended on November 22, 1967, due to declining ridership and revenues.
 It resumed in 1989 on the south side of the terminal and moved back to the restored ferry slips inside the historic terminal on December 7, 2011.

-In 1973 the terminal building was added to the New Jersey Register of Historic Places and the National Register of Historic Places.
+In 1973, the terminal building was added to the New Jersey Register of Historic Places and the National Register of Historic Places.
+The PATH station's platforms were lengthened in 1987 to allow the station to accommodate eight-car trains.

 In 1990, the New Jersey Historic Preservation Bond Program gave a grant of $400,000 towards repairs and restoration of the Terminal.
 In 1991, another grant of $300,000 was given.
-The money was used towards repairing the ferry terminal's roof, and clerestory.
+The money was used towards repairing the ferry terminal's roof and clerestory.

+In 1999, the New Jersey Devils' proposed to build an arena atop the Hoboken Terminal, which would be on the Hudson waterfront.
+The proposal never went through.